jlduan/fba/docs/index.rst

+:og:description: fba is a flexible and streamlined toolbox for quality control, quantification, demultiplexing of various feature barcoding assays.
+It can be applied to customized feature barcoding specifications, including different CRISPR constructs or targeted enriched transcripts.

 .. fba documentation master file, created by sphinx-quickstart on Tue Apr  6 18:44:42 2021.
    You can adapt this file completely to your liking, but it should at least